top of page

 My new split nose saddle has a more generous padding, is therefore built a higher than the former road race saddle.
 Therefore the overall saddle height (distance butt→pedal) should be adjusted.

-The saddle can be moved forwards (fore) and backwards (aft), to remember or detail these adjustments, some manufacturers have printed gauges in mm on the rails.
+The saddle can be moved forwards (fore) and backwards (aft) on the seat post.
+To remember or detail these adjustments, some manufacturers have printed gauges in mm on the rails.

 Experience